Damian Lillard: 2015–16 season: Franchise player

 On February 19, he scored a career-high 51 points in a 137–105 win over the Golden State Warriors.
 He became the first player in NBA history to have at least 50 points, seven assists and six steals since the steal became an official statistic in 1973–74.
-Two days later, he scored 30 points against the Utah Jazz, becoming the first Blazer to score at least 30 points in four consecutive games since Drexler accomplished the feat in 1991.
+This would be the fifth of just nine losses all season for Golden State, who eventually went on to win 73 games, surpassing the 1995–96 Chicago Bulls for the winningest regular season of all-time.
+Two days later, Lillard scored 30 points against the Utah Jazz, becoming the first Blazer to score at least 30 points in four consecutive games since Drexler accomplished the feat in 1991.
 He extended that streak to five in the team's following game on February 23 against the Brooklyn Nets.
 Over his first 300 games in the NBA, Lillard averaged 21.2 points and 6.2 assists per game.
 Only four other players in NBA history averaged 21 points and six assists over their first 300 games: Oscar Robertson (30.2 and 10.3), Nate Archibald (24.5 and 8.4), LeBron James (26.7 and 6.4) and Dwyane Wade (24.0 and 6.4).
 On March 4, he had his second 50-point game of the season in a 117–115 loss to the Toronto Raptors.
 On March 8, Lillard had 41 points and 11 assists in a 116–109 overtime win over the Washington Wizards, recording his 15th straight game with 20-plus points.
 He also had his 400th assist of the season, making him the first Trail Blazer with 400-plus assists in each of his first four seasons.
 In the Trail Blazers' season finale on April 13 against the Denver Nuggets, Lillard hit his 827th career three-pointer, besting Wesley Matthews' Portland franchise record of 826.
 Lillard finished the regular season with an average of 25.1 points per game, while C. J. McCollum averaged 20.8 – making them the first backcourt in Blazers' history to average 20 or more points apiece.
 Lillard also became the third Blazer to average 25-plus points, joining Drexler and Kiki Vandeweghe.
 In the 2016 MVP Race, he finished 8th in total points received, scoring 26 points out of a possible 1310 points.
 After defeating the Los Angeles Clippers in the first round of the playoffs, the Trail Blazers moved on to face the Golden State Warriors in the second round.
 In Game 3 of the series, Lillard recorded 40 points and 10 assists to help the Trail Blazers win 120–108, cutting the Warriors' advantage in the series to 2–1.
 The Trail Blazers went on to lose the series in five games.